 The case that threatens Airbus's German boss is about the Austrian Eurofighter and a British shell company called Vector, which has been investigated by prosecutors in Austria and Germany for the past five years, and involves a Romanian intermediary.

 Airbus Germany controlled Vector in secret and transferred 113 million Euro to its bank account.
 Officially, this money had to be used to provide offsets to the Austrian economy, in exchange for the purchase by Vienna of 15 Eurofighter fighter planes in 2003 for 1.7 billion Euro.

 In reality, Vector was "a mere shell company” and a huge "slush fund," Munich prosecutors write in their summaries of the case.
 Vector has redistributed, through "fake contracts” more than 100 million Euro to dozens of offshore companies registered in the most opaque tax havens, such as Cyprus, the Isle of Man, the British Virgin Islands, Hong Kong and Singapore.

-The Munich prosecutors are convinced that "the money has been used, for the most part, for corruption purposes, in particular to influence decision-makers (officials) in order to obtain the contract" for the Austrian Eurofighter.
+The Munich prosecutors are convinced that "the money has been used, for the most part, for the purposes of corruption, in particular to influence decision-makers (officials) to obtain the contract" for the Austrian Eurofighter.

 But today Airbus denies any wrongdoing was uncovered.